Yijunmaverick/UniversalStyleTransfer/README.md

 ## Texture synthesis

 Though the style transfer arouses more interests, texture synthesis is the more essential problem and has more applications.
-By simplying filling the content image with noise, our algorithm becomes purly texture synthesis.
+By simplying filling the content image with noise (setting the parameter "-synthesis" as 1), our algorithm becomes purly texture synthesis.
 Different input noise leads to diverse synthesis results.
 Moreover, we can adjust the parameter "-styleSize" as a kind of scale control to synthsize different effects.

 ```
-th test_wct.lua -style YourStyleImagePath -synthesis 1
+th test_wct.lua -style YourStyleImagePath -synthesis 1 -styleSize 768
 ```

 <img src='figs/p4.jpg' width=800>